edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

 7. DTP stuff (Dynamic Trunk Protocol) will be tested in MC: DTP switchport modes...likely

+8. Exam will cover lab on Ether Channel, bundling >=2 links into one big logical channel

+9.

 # 4. Features in CISCO switches
 ## 4.3 Default VLAN